crossplane/crossplane/design/design-doc-external-secret-stores.md

       namespace: crossplane-system
 ```

-Composition configuring the secret store that connection secrets for
+**Composition** configuring the secret store that connection secrets for
-Composite resources will be stored.
+Composite resources will be stored:

 ```
 spec: